Dear Ms. Vicki,

 Nothing that anyone can say will make you feel better about this situation.
 Right now, your marriage is in real trouble.

 I admire you for seeking marriage counseling.
 However, just because you don't like the first therapist doesn't mean you stop seeking treatment.
-You have to find another one that is a good fit.
+You have to find another one who is a good fit.

 1. Find another therapist.